akononovicius/physRisk-content-repository/pages/about.md

 Slug: about
 Order: 0

-On this website we discuss variety of [topics](/topics/) related to the research interests of our Complex systems group in [Vilniaus University](http://www.vu.lt/) [Faculty of Physics](http://www.ff.vu.lt/)
+On this blog we discuss a variety of [topics](/topics/) related to the research interests of our Complex systems group in [Vilnius University](http://www.vu.lt/) [Faculty of Physics](http://www.ff.vu.lt/)
 [Institute of Theoretical Physics and Astronomy](http://www.tfai.vu.lt).
 We try to cover research done by us as well as related research carried out by other groups from around the world.
-The covered <a href="/topics/">topics</a> are rather well encompassed by the term Physics of Risk, hence the name and the logo of this website.
+The considered [topics](/topics/) are rather well encompassed by the term Physics of Risk, hence the name and the logo (it imitates the phrase "more physics, less risk") of this website.
 Originally this term was a title of EU COST project, which ran from 2004 to 2008 (two members of our group were part of this project).